Loss of coherence and coherence protection from a graviton bath: Linearised quantum gravity

 \subsection{Fermi normal coordinates}

-For simplicity, we will assume that the relevant motion of the particle is along the $x$-axis and consider the FNC coordinates, $x^{\mu}=(ct,x,y,z)$, of an ideal observer following a geodesic trajectory (the situation of an observer following a generic time-like curve can be analysed in a similar fashion without affecting the final results).
+For simplicity, we will assume that the relevant motion of the particle is along the $x$-axis and consider the FNC coordinates, $x^{\mu}=(-ct,x,y,z)$, of an ideal observer following a geodesic trajectory (the situation of an observer following a generic time-like curve can be analyzed in a similar fashion).
 We start from the general relativistic point-particle Lagrangian:

-where $m$ is the mass of the system, $c$ is the speed of light, and $g_{\mu\nu}$ is the metric expressed in FNC coordinates.
-In particular, we write the metric as $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu},$ $\eta_{\mu\nu}$ is the Minkowski metric, and $h_{\mu\nu}$ the spacetime curvature perturbation near the geodesic up to order $\mathcal{O}(x^{2})$~\cite{visser2018post}.
-Assuming that matter is moving slowly, the dominant contribution to the dynamics will be given by~\cite{rakhmanov2014fermi}:
+where $m$ is the mass of the system\footnote{Here $m$ denotes a generic mass.
+In the next Sec.~\ref{sec:twomass} we will have two such masses, $m_1$ and $m_2$ (see also Fig.~\ref{fig:quadrupole} for an illustration).}, $c$ is the speed of light, and $g_{\mu\nu}$ is the metric expressed in FNC coordinates.
+In particular, we write the metric as $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu},$ $\eta_{\mu\nu}$ is the Minkowski metric, and $h_{\mu\nu}$ the spacetime curvature perturbation near the geodesic up to order $\mathcal{O}(x^{2})$~\citep{visser2018post}.
+Assuming that matter is moving slowly, the dominant contribution to the dynamics will be given by~\citep{rakhmanov2014fermi}: